Vatican says Pope John Paul II was aware of misconduct allegations against ex-cardinal McCarrick nearly 2 decades before his removal

 In its fact-finding prior to that appointment, the Vatican was also misled by several U.S. bishops who did not come clean with what they knew about McCarrick.
 They said that McCarrick had shared a bed with young men, but they did not indicate with certainty that McCarrick had engaged in sexual misconduct.

-“This inaccurate information appears likely to have impacted the conclusions of John Paul II’s advisors and, consequently, of John Paul II himself,” said the introduction to the report, which was shared with reporters in advance of the full report’s publication.
+“This inaccurate information appears likely to have impacted the conclusions of John Paul II’s advisers and, consequently, of John Paul II himself,” said the introduction to the report, which was shared with reporters in advance of the full report’s publication.

 The report, released two years after Pope Francis authorized an internal investigation, amounts to the Vatican’s final word on how McCarrick amassed power and prestige in the church, even in the face of rumors — and sometimes written evidence — about his misconduct.

-Catholics have been hoping the report could address questions about the extent of impunity and cover-up in one of the highest-profile abuse cases in modern church history.
-The report is a test for whether the church, after years of pledging to improve transparency, is willing to provide details about its inner-workings and about the failures of people in power.
+Catholics have been hoping the report could address questions about the extent of impunity and coverup in one of the highest-profile abuse cases in modern church history.

+For a church that has normally kept its inner workings under wraps, the report provides a stunning play-by-play of how church leaders disregarded clues about McCarrick’s misconduct, believed “church men” over victims, and tried to keep any discipline modest and private.

+The report describes how John Paul II and McCarrick, though ideologically different, found common ground as Cold Warriors and developed a fondness for each other after sharing time on overseas trips.

+The report appears to limit the culpability of Pope Francis, who is portrayed as acting against McCarrick when clear evidence emerged of wrongdoing.
+The report says that Francis, prior to 2017, had heard “only that there had been allegations and rumors related to immoral conduct with adults,” and was under the impression the allegations had been “reviewed and rejected by John Paul II.”

 McCarrick, 90, has become an emblem of the most troubling aspects of the church’s abuse crisis — particularly the struggle for accountability in the church’s upper ranks.
-McCarrick’s rise was enabled by prelates who’d been warned about his alleged crimes but failed to intervene.
+McCarrick’s rise was enabled by prelates who had been warned about his alleged crimes but failed to intervene.

 One woman, requesting anonymity to protect the identities of her children, said in an interview that she wrote an unsigned letter to every U.S. cardinal in the 1980s, explicitly describing McCarrick’s sexual abuse of her teenage sons.